pointw-dev/hypermea/src/hypermea/tool/skel/doc/README.md

 * If you GET a resource with a value like this, you can add `embedded` to the query string, specifying which field to embed.

-* This will cause the API to fetch both the resource AND the other resource, embedding the other resource where that in place of the id value.
+* This will cause the service to fetch both the resource AND the other resource, embedding the other resource where that in place of the id value.

   for example:
   GET {brand_href}